 Wildfire Smoke and Health

-In the District of Thunder Bay, the most common threat to air quality is wildfire smoke.
-The role of TBDHU is to raise awareness and provide information about this health concern.
+In Thunder Bay District, the most common threat to air quality is wildfire smoke.
+The role of Thunder Bay District Health Unit (TBDHU) is to raise awareness and provide information about this health concern.
 This page has information on steps you can take to protect your health during wildfire season and reduce your exposure to wildfire smoke.

 Wildfire Smoke